shabanzd/debian_dependency_bazelizer/README.md

 Since `Bazel 6` and the introduction of `bzlmod`s, the approach described above is no longer the only option.

 The `debian-dependency-bazelizer` is a tool that takes input packages of different types, then turns those packages, in addition to their entire dependency graphs, into `bzlmod`s and references them in an internal `registry`.
 The freshly generated `bzlmod`s are ready to be resolved and consumed directly by `Bazel`.
 This eliminates the need to have package managers running in repository rules in order to resolve dependency graphs for `Bazel`.

-A bonus added feature, is that the modules access their transitive runtime dependencies directly from the runfiles; not from sysroot or a custom sysroot.
+Another benefit the `debian_dependency_bazelizer` provides, is that the modules created by the tool access their transitive runtime dependencies directly from the runfiles; not from sysroot or a custom sysroot.

 ### What if every dependency was a bzlmod?